 Edinburgh in October: Where to Stay

 Ah, Edinburgh.
 It’s a city brilliantly blending ancient allure and modern energy — and October is the perfect time to explore it.
-As you plan your visit, you might wonder which neighborhood will suit you best.
+As you plan your visit, you might be wondering which neighborhood or hotel property will suit you best.

 Read below for the pros and cons of some top areas to help you find the ideal spot for your Edinburgh adventure!